liudesheng9/md_tool/README.md

         Stage-level -o/--output BASE writes that stage’s result; pipeline-level -o/--output writes the final artifact.
 Pipelines with a final split or format-newlines stage must include -o/--output on that final stage.
+        Pipelines do not render to stdout; outputs appear only when -o/--output is supplied at either the stage or pipeline level.

 OPTIONS
     -o, --output BASE
         For split and format-newlines, required in standalone mode (or when the stage is final in a pipeline) to name their outputs.
 Stage-level: write the stage result using BASE as the output file base name.
 Pipeline-level: write the final pipeline artifact to the specified file.
+Without any -o, pipelines complete silently.

     --no-output (pipeline)
-        Suppress final rendering when no pipeline-level output file is requested.
+        Reserved for compatibility (pipelines already suppress stdout rendering).

     --help
         Display help for md-tool or the chosen sub-command.